swcarpentry/DEPRECATED-bc/intermediate/python/05-ipython-parallel.md

 of chromatogram files.
 You now have two choices to proceed: serial or parallel.

 #Assumptions
-This lesson assumes familiarity with the Python langauge, navigating and executing commands using the command line, and running Python code from the IPython notebook.
+This lesson assumes familiarity with the Python language, navigating and executing commands using the command line, and running Python code from the IPython notebook.

 #Introduction

-The purpose of this lesson is to show you how to process your data (Sanger sequences or otherwise) in parallel, whenever possible, and to reconize situations where parallelization can greatly speed up and streamline your workflow.
-Fortunately (or not) Python provides many packages which can meet this need, some better suited to certain types of problems than others, with varyng degress of user-friendiness.
+The purpose of this lesson is to show you how to process your data (Sanger sequences or otherwise) in parallel, whenever possible, and to recognize situations where parallelization can greatly speed up and streamline your workflow.
+Fortunately (or not) Python provides many packages which can meet this need, some better suited to certain types of problems than others, with varying degrees of user-friendliness.
 Some of these packages that you might have seen are:

 * Symmetric multiprocessing
   * Threading